5 Flooring Tips for Investment Properties

 Durability is key

 If you’re renting the property, the budget should also include that of regular maintenance.
 Therefore, choosing fittings, fixtures and equipment with higher warranties is a good idea.
 The flooring is a really big element of the interior and it’s worth investing money here.
-Vinyl and laminates are hard wearing, don’t show marks as prominently as hard-woods and are low maintenance.
+Hybrid flooring is hard-wearing, doesn’t show marks as prominently as hard-woods and are low maintenance.
 This is all good news for rental properties.
-Hardwood flooring can steal the show however and if the budget allows, can be a real point of difference in a home which you’re selling.
-There is a large cost difference however, so you really need to consider if it will be worthwhile.
-Shorter pile carpets are easier to maintain and loop piles are not so pet-friendly.
-Sisals and natural weaves are hardy options too.
+Hardwood flooring can steal the show however and if the budget allows, can be a real point of difference in a home which you’re selling. worthwhile.

 Focus on the positives